luntergroup/octopus/README.md

 $ octopus -R hs37d5.fa -I NA12878.bam --threads
 ```

-This will let octopus automatically decide how many threads to use, and is the recommended approach as octopus can dynamically juggle thread usage at an algorithm level.
-However, a strict upper limit on the number of threads can also be used:
+This will let octopus automatically decide how many threads to use.
+A strict upper limit on the number of threads can also be specified:

 ```shell
 $ octopus -R hs37d5.fa -I NA12878.bam --threads 4